 Contact name and phone number on every message exported - Decipher TextMessage is the only program that includes the contact name and number on every single text message sent and received.
 This preference is useful for discovery and evidence.

-Search capability - The entire text message history of any iPhone or iPad is searchable for contacts, phone numbers, and key words or phrases.
+Search capability - The entire text message history of any government employee's iPhone or iPad is searchable for contacts, phone numbers, and key words or phrases.

 Group Text Message Filtering - Group text messages are displayed and selectable for easy access to see all messages and contacts pertaining to any workplace group chat or message thread.